davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 #### Aims
 {:.no_toc}

 Before we started writing code, we documented our lower-level aims, based on the principles we'd already decided upon.
-These were:

-##### Priority of concerns (in decreasing priority order):
-{:.no_toc}
+Our priority of concerns, in decreasing order, were:

 1. Access
 1. Maintainability